Building My Observation Hive

 I needed also: 5 hinges, 3 knobs, 3 lock hasps, 1- 1” ID threaded adapter (pipe),

-6’ length of clear 1” ID tubing, 1 clamp for the tubing, wood glue, 1 ¼” screws for securing corners, small flat headed screws for securing the Plexiglas to the inside of the door frames, staples to fasten the screen, and to fasten the door frames, which are glued and secured by the Plexiglas.
+a 6’ length of clear 1” ID tubing, 1 clamp for the tubing, wood glue, 1 ¼” screws for securing corners, small flat headed screws for securing the Plexiglas to the inside of the door frames, staples to fasten the screen, and to fasten the door frames, which are glued and secured by the Plexiglas.
 Drill, bits (holes & thru Plexiglas) and jig saw for feeder.

 The diagram below is far from perfect.
 Important factors are the width, the height of each frame support (9 1/8" for deep, 6 1/8" for medium) and the 1/2" space between them for the frames to slide in.
 Also indicated are the entrance & feeder holes, the debris drawer, and vent holes.